-Failure to carefully read and follow all instructions in this manual could result in furnace malfunction, property damage, personal injury and/or death.
+Failure to carefully read and follow all instructions in this manual could result in furnace malfunction, personal injury, death and/or property damage.

 Installation or repairs made by unqualified persons can result in hazards to you and others.
 Installation MUST conform with local building codes or, in the absence of local codes, with the National Electrical Code NFPA70-2005 or in Canada the CSA C.22.1 - Canadian Electrical Code Part 1.